colorfield/react_calendar/README.md

 - Enable the Date or Date Range module
 - Add a date (Date or Date Range) field to the content type
 - Enable 'React Calendar' for the desired content type(s) and set the date field that will be used.
+This configuration method will be changed in favor of field instance configuration to open the configuration to other entity types than nodes.
+ See roadmap.
+- Head to _/calendar_.

 ## Requirements